fonzie/fonzie/README.md

 ---

 Fonzie is a package manager built on top of Bower-server and Component(1).
 It allows you to easily install Sass packages into your project and then build it.
+Unlike Component, Fonzie uses a registry but these still map to Github projects.

 With Fonzie you can **install Sass packages, search for them in a registry and build your project** and all of the load paths and file requires are done for you.